camptocamp/c2cgeoportal/doc/integrator/make.rst

 Makefiles
 ---------

-Usually we have the following makefile includes:
+Usually we have the following makefile hierarchy:
 ``<user>.mk`` -> ``<package>.mk`` -> ``CONST_Makefile.mk``.

 The ``CONST_Makefile.mk`` is a huge makefile that is maintained by the